fnproject/fn/docs/operating/options.md

-# Oracle Functions Runtime Options
+# FN Runtime Options

 ## Configuration

-When starting Oracle Functions, you can pass in the following configuration variables as environment variables.
+When starting FN, you can pass in the following configuration variables as environment variables.
 Use `-e VAR_NAME=VALUE` in docker run.
 For example:

 ```sh